CRC-1194/argo/README.md

 ### Installing

-`geovof-init` is using the [CMake](https://cmake.org) build system.
+`geom-vof-init` is using the [CMake](https://cmake.org) build system.

-Execute following commands to build `geovof-init`, once you have installed OpenFOAM-plus (v1906).
+Execute following commands to build `geom-vof-init`, once you have installed OpenFOAM-plus (v1906).

-Inside the `geovof-init` directory
+Inside the `geom-vof-init` directory

 ```